Last updated on July 30, 2026

 First off, this is a sorcery, so it’s the least flexible of all the Flares and can’t sacrifice the creature in response to removal.

-The third issue is that green usually doesn’t want to sacrifice its creatures, especially when they are likely mana dorks in a ramp deck.
+The third issue is that green usually doesn’t want to sacrifice its creatures, especially in a ramp deck because they're either mana dorks or key threats.

-Maybe you can sacrifice creatures that ETB with mana, as you’ve already sort of used them up, like Prosperous Innkeeper or Quirion Sentinel, or Burning-Tree Emissary?
-But green often needs a devotion count for Nykthos, Shrine to Nyx, links in a Birthing Pod chain, or just bodies to mass-pump with Craterhoof Behemoth, so this green card feels like it’s lacking a bit of a home outside one sort of deck, a self-mill lands recursion/ramp deck.
+Maybe you can sacrifice creatures with ETB abilities you’ve already used them, like Prosperous Innkeeper or Quirion Sentinel, or Burning-Tree Emissary?
+But green often needs a devotion count for Nykthos, Shrine to Nyx, links in a Birthing Pod chain, or just bodies to mass-pump with Craterhoof Behemoth, so this green card lacks a home outside of narrow archetypes like a self-mill lands recursion/ramp deck.

 #4.
 Flare of Denial